CodyCahoon/chameleon/README.md

-# lights
+# chameleon

-A game of lights built using the React
+A game of chameleon, try to fit in...

 ## Setup